mfherman/r-study-group/docs/basic_data_manip.md

 #> #   denom <fctr>, tvhours <int>
 ```

 The general syntax to filter rows is `filter(data, logical_statement)`.
-After we assigned the object `gss_black`, we ran `gss_black` into the console to get R to quick look at the dataset.
+After we assigned the object `gss_black`, we printed `gss_black` to get a quick look at the dataset.
 We can see there are 3,129 observations of 9 variables.
 In addition, the first 10 rows of the dataset print in the console along with data type of each variable.
+This is an alternative to viewing the entire data frame in the viewer window.

 Note that we had to use `==`, not `=` to filter because we are doing a comparison, not an assignment.
-In other words, we are asking R to compare all records in the race column of `gss_cat` to `"Black"`.
-Also note we needed to put `"Black"` in quotation marks.
+In other words, we are asking R to compare all records in the race column of `gss_cat` to `"Black"` and return the ones where that condition is `TRUE`.
+Also note we needed to put `"Black"` in quotation marks for this to work.

 Next, we will further filter the `gss_black` data frame to only include observations in the 2010, 2012, and 2014 surveys.